macherrome/EVAGalaxy-CODEPEN/README.md

 so this is my first launch on github! hope you enjoy on CODEPEN

 ## How to Use
-1. Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine

 2. Open CODEPEN and log in to your account